 How to Make Dulce de Leche in a Crockpot

 I did three 14 oz. cans of sweetened condensed milk at one time but you could probably do 4 if you wanted.
 You just don’t want the cans to touch.
 The more cans, the longer it will take.

 - Remove the labels from the cans and place them in the crockpot.
 Fill your crock pot with enough water that it covers about 1/2 inch over the top of the cans.

 If you prefer, you can open the cans of sweetened condensed milk and pour it into half pint size jars with lids.
 This allows you to see how thick the dulce de leche is getting.
-Two 14 oz cans will fill three half pint jars crock pot dulce de leche.
+Two 14 oz cans will make three half pint jars crock pot dulce de leche.

 - Place the jars or the cans into the crock pot and then fill with water.
 The water should totally cover the jars, about 1/2 inch over the top.